Zone Look-up Map

 Online Tool: Which Site Plan Do I Need?

-The project team has created this online tool to help you figure out which Site Plan you might need.
+The project team has created this online tool to help determine which Site Plan might be required.

 - Please note that this is not official advice.

-- Setting up a Pre-application Review Team (PRT) meeting is the best way to get an official determination of which Site Plan you will need.
+- Setting up a Pre-application Review Team (PRT) meeting is the best way to receive an official determination of which Site Plan will be needed.

 See also: